Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/sonorancad-integration.md

 An event requests an early refresh.
 The server also polls units every 2 seconds and calls every 3 seconds by default to catch coordinate changes and older CAD behavior.
 One shared normalized cache and incremental client deltas are used regardless of display count.

 Bodycam runtime updates are event-driven with a 1-second polling fallback.
-They are not merged into either call cache and do not start a Station Displays capture loop.
+They are not merged into either call cache.
+A single 4-second capture loop runs only for active feeds with eligible subscribers.

 ## CAD restart and unavailable cache